 Why are Work Smart and Smart Start the answer?

 While the pay gap results from many factors — including discrimination — gender differences in salary negotiation play a role.
-Men are four times more likely to negotiate their starting salary, and negotiations on average result in higher pay.
 Learning to confidently negotiate your salary will help ensure you earn the pay and benefits you deserve.